-Per SFFAS No. 7, FASAB "requires a reconciliation of proprietary and budgetary information in a way that helps users relate the two."
-The objective is to provide an explanation for the differences between budgetary and financial (proprietary) accounting and is accomplished by reconciling budgetary outlays with related net cost of operations.
-Statements of Federal Financial Accounting Concepts No. 2, Entity and Display, as amended by SFFAS No. 53, Budget and Accrual Reconciliation (BAR), provides concepts for reconciling budgetary and financial accounting.
-The AOC has adopted the requirement to present this reconciliation in the format prescribed by SFFAS No. 53.
+SFFAS No. 7, Accounting for Revenue and Other Financing Sources and Concepts for Reconciling Budgetary and Financial Accounting requires a reconciliation of proprietary and budgetary information in a way that helps users relate the two.
+The objective is to provide an explanation for the differences between budgetary and financial (proprietary) accounting by reconciling budgetary outlays with the related net cost of operations.
+Statements of Federal Financial Accounting Concepts No. 2, Entity and Display, as amended by SFFAS No. 53, Budget and Accrual Reconciliation: Amending SFFAS 7, 22, and 24, provides the framework for this reconciliation.
+The AOC follows the format prescribed by SFFAS No. 53 for presenting this reconciliation.

 Budgetary accounting information is used for planning and control purposes and relates to both the receipt and use of cash, as well as reporting the federal deficit.
 Financial accounting information is intended to provide a picture of the government's financial operations and financial position on an accrual basis.
 The accrual basis includes information about costs arising from the consumption of assets and the incurrence of liabilities.
 The reconciliation of net outlays, presented on a budgetary basis, and the net cost, presented on an accrual basis, provides an explanation of the relationship between budgetary and financial accounting information.
-The reconciliation serves not only to identify costs paid for in the past and those that will be paid in the future, but also to assure integrity between budgetary and financial accounting.
+The reconciliation serves to identify costs paid for in the past and those that will be paid in the future, and to assure integrity between budgetary and financial accounting.

-The reconciliation for the period ending September 30, 2023 and 2022 is as follows:
+The reconciliation for the period ending September 30, 2024, and 2023 is as follows: